General Information on Metabolic Surgery

 How is Diabetes brought under control in Metabolic Surgery?

-It is borne in mind that this surgery is only for people that have no obesity conditions, but have severe co-morbid conditions like type-2 diabetes, etc.
+In simple terms, the Ileal Interposition Surgery or Metabolic Surgery increases insulin sensitivity and decreases the insulin resistance resulting in remission of diabetes.
+It is borne in mind that metabolic surgery for diabetes is only for people that have no obesity conditions, but have severe co-morbid conditions like type-2 diabetes, etc.

 Are other co-morbid conditions also reduced after undergoing Metabolic Surgery?

-(1) Drastic reduction of severity of diabetes in 85% individuals who underwent metabolic surgery
+(1) Drastic reduction of severity of diabetes in 85% individuals who underwent this surgery for diabetes.

 (2) Over 70% reduction of cholesterol level post surgery.